TU Braunschweig

-TU Braunschweig (Technische Universität Braunschweig) is the oldest Technische Universität (comparable to an institute of technology in the American system) in Germany.
+TU Braunschweig (Technische Universität Braunschweig) is the oldest technical university in Germany.
 It was founded in 1745 as Collegium Carolinum.
 It is a member of TU9, an incorporated society of the most renowned German institutes of technology.
 It is commonly ranked among the top engineering universities in Germany.

 TU Braunschweig's research profile is very interdisciplinary, but with a focus on aeronautics, vehicle engineering including autonomous driving and electric mobility, manufacturing, life sciences, and metrology.
-Research is conducted in close collaboration with external organizations such as the German Aerospace Center (DLR), Helmholtz Centre for Infection Research, several Fraunhofer Institutes, and Germany's national metrology institute (PTB), among many others.
+Research is conducted in close collaboration with external organizations such as the German Aerospace Center (DLR), Helmholtz Centre for Infection Research, several Fraunhofer Institutes, and Germany's national metrology institute (Physikalisch-Technische Bundesanstalt, PTB), among many others.
 As one of very few research institutions of its type in the world, the university has its own research airport.

 Name

 Its complete name is Technische Universität Braunschweig.
 Translating the name into English is discouraged by the university.
 While the adjective technische (English: technical) in its name implies a focus on science and engineering, it is still a university in the sense that it represents a wide range of subjects.
 It is subdivided into six faculties with different degree programmes and specialisations.